ppy/osu-wiki/wiki/Legal/Privacy/en.md

 osu! offers a wide variety of services to users from almost every country around the world, with a vibrant community and many opportunities for users to share their creativity with others by means of user profiles, beatmaps (game levels), forums, private messages, in-game chat, replay comments.

 In order to offer these services to you, we must often collect, store and transmit personal information.
+We strive to be as transparent as possibly in every aspect of running osu!, and this privacy policy should bring us even closer to that goal.

-This privacy policy describes what information we collect on our network and in the use of our products and services, how we use that information, and what options we offer you to control your personal information.
+This document aims to describe what information we collect on our network and in the use of our products and services, how we use that information and what options we offer you to control your personal information.

 By using our service, you confirm that you have read and understood the [Terms of Service](/wiki/Legal/Terms) and this privacy policy, including how and why we use your information and that your use of the service is subject to the applicable Terms of Service and this Privacy Policy.
 If you do not want us to collect or process your personal information as described herein, you have several choices including limiting the information we collect on you, or not using the Network, or our Products and Services.